-Even large, company-owned chains are taking advantage of the franchise model, converting employee run locations to owner run franchises by selling to existing store managers.
+Even large, company-owned chains are taking advantage of the franchise model, converting employee-run locations to owner-run franchises by selling to existing store managers.

 First Things First

-Before we get into the advantages of expanding your business through franchising, have you got what it takes to be successful at franchising?
+Before I get into the advantages of expanding your business through franchising, does your business concept have what it takes to be successful using the franchise model?

 More about each one:

 Different sells.
-The more your offering stands out from the crowd, the easier it will be for you to sell franchises.
+The more your franchise offering stands out from the crowd, the easier it will be for you to sell franchises.